Surprise Pumpkin Cupcakes

 Total TimePrep: 25 min.
 Bake: 20 min. + cooling

 - 1 can (15 ounces) pumpkin

 - 1 package (8 ounces) cream cheese, softened

 - Confectioners' sugar, optional

 - In a large bowl, beat the pumpkin, sugar, oil and eggs until well blended.
 In small bowl, combine the flour, baking powder, cinnamon, baking soda and salt; gradually beat into pumpkin mixture until blended.

-- For filling, another small bowl, beat cream cheese and sugar until smooth.
+- For filling, in another small bowl, beat cream cheese and sugar until smooth.
 Add egg; beat on low just until combined.